 for soprano and violin, 9m

-for pianist, doubling percussion (glockenspiel, pedal bass drum), 5m
+for piano doubling percussion (glockenspiel, pedal bass drum), 5m

 for mezzo-soprano and octet, 8m